- SuperMicro servers for three ESXi hosts and three CEPH nodes.

 Need for cheap ($/GB) Petabyte scale storage.

-Distributed: Like most file systems used in Genomics currently, CEPH is also clustered storage.
-It clusters together commodity servers and presents this cluster as centralized storage, over iSCSI, NFS or Object protocols, much like a traditional NAS / SAN array.
+Distributed: Like most file systems used in Genomics currently, CEPH too is clustered storage.
+It clusters together commodity servers and presents this cluster as centralized storage over iSCSI, NFS or Object protocols, much like a traditional NAS / SAN array.
 It needs a minimum of 3 servers, so it can replicate data 2-way, and be able to sustain a node loss of one.
-The clustering of servers allows you to replace a failed server or add additional capacity by adding a new server, with all operations performed live.
+The clustering of servers allows you to replace a failed server or add additional capacity by adding a new server / hard drive, with all operations performed live.

 CEPH being open source can be deployed by your IT team, or you can use RedHat, SUSE, or our CEPH support options.